SaimMomin12/sc-VirusScan/docs/Pipeline.rst

    │       └── Clustermap_Specieswise_log10.png
    └── logs

-The users can use the ``count_matrix.tsv`` file from the results directory along with the Cellranger barcodes in the sample wise directories under cellranger directory for further downstream single cell analysis using Seurat and ScanPy.
+Users can use the ``count_matrix.tsv`` file from the results directory along with the Cellranger barcodes in the sample wise cellranger directory for further downstream single cell analysis using Seurat and ScanPy.